-228, 244 (1982).
+"The clearest command of the Establishment Clause is that one religious denomination cannot be officially preferred over another."
+Larson v.
+Valente, 456 U.S. 228, 244 (1982).
 In the context of the ministerial exception, this requires substantial deference to a religious organization's own understanding of who qualifies as a minister.

 Three concurring Justices in Hosanna-Tabor called for a broad definition of "minister" for precisely this reason: a narrow definition favors certain institutional arrangements over others.
 Indeed, the term "minister" itself has strong Protestant associations.
 Hosanna-Tabor, 565 U.S. at 198 (Alito, J., concurring).
 A flexible definition is crucial in the United States, a melting pot of religions.
 "Because virtually every religion in the world is represented in the population of the United States," broad application of the ministerial exception is necessary to protect minority religions.
 Id.; see also American Legion v.
 American Humanist Ass'n, 139 S. Ct.
-2067, 2094 (2019) (Kagan, J., concurring) ("[T]he First Amendment demands" "sensitivity to and respect for this Nation's pluralism[.]")
+2067, 2094 (2019) (Kagan, J., concurring in part) ("[T]he First Amendment demands" "sensitivity to and respect for this Nation's pluralism[.]")
 Specifically, "it would be a mistake if the term 'minister' or the concept of ordination were viewed as central."
-Hosanna-Tabor, 565 U.S. at 198 (Alito, J., concurring)
+Hosanna-Tabor, 565 U.S. at 198 (Alito, J., concurring).

 In his concurrence, Justice Thomas added that courts should "defer to a religious organization's goodfaith understanding of who qualifies as its minister."
 Id. at 196.
 He reasoned that our nation includes organizations with different leadership structures and doctrines that influence their conceptions of ministerial status....
 Judicial attempts to fashion a civil definition of "minister" through a bright-line test or multi-factor analysis risk disadvantaging those religious groups whose beliefs, practices, and membership are outside of the "mainstream" or unpalatable to some.

 Id. (citing Corporation of Presiding Bishop v.
 Amos, 483 U.S. 327, 336 (1987)).

 The bedrock principle of equality among religions is so fundamental to the First Amendment that it hardly bears repeating.
 But the Ninth Circuit's approach threatens to undermine this principle in the context of employment suits by ministers.
-As discussed further in part II infra, the court's approach threatens to disadvantage religious groups with employees who perform important religious functions but who do not fit a court's concept of ministerial "credentials."
+As discussed further in part II infra, the court's approach threatens to disadvantage religious groups with employees who perform important religious functions but do not fit a court's concept of ministerial "credentials."

-B. Anything Less than a Broad, Deferential Definition of "Minister" Invites Courts to Engage in Ecclesiastical Decision-Making as to Who Will Lead a Religious Organization.
+B. Anything Less than a Broad, Deferential Definition of "Minister" Invites Courts to Resolve Questions Concerning Who Will Lead a Religious Organization.

 Courts must accept the decisions of ecclesiastical tribunals regarding their own rules and regulations for internal discipline and government.
 Serbian Eastern Orthodox Diocese v.
 Milivojevich, 426 U.S. 696, 709-25 (1976).
-Judicial second-guessing of these ecclesiastical decisions impermissibly usurps the church's internal governance.
+Judicial second-guessing of these ecclesiastical decisions is an impermissible substitution of the court's judgment for the church's internal governance.
 Id. at 708; see also Presbyterian Church v.
 Hull Church, 393 U.S. 440, 449 (1969) ("First Amendment values are plainly jeopardized when church property litigation is made to turn on the resolution by civil courts of controversies over religious doctrine and practice.").

 Under these principles, "it is impermissible for the government to contradict a church's determination of who can act as its ministers."
 Hosanna-Tabor, 565 U.S. at 185.
 In Hosanna-Tabor, the Court specifically relied on Milivojevich, which had forbidden courts to second-guess a church's decision to discipline and defrock one of its bishops.
-Milivojevich held that the decision to fire or discipline a minister was a "quintessentially religious" controversy.
+Milivojevich held that the decision to fire or discipline a minister was a "quintessentially religious controvers[y]."
 Id. at 720.